dmoisset/s5/magic/spells/wish.md

 **Duration:** Instantaneous

 **_Wish_** is the mightiest spell a mortal creature can cast.
 By simply speaking aloud, you can alter the very foundations of reality in accord with your desires.
-The basic use of this spell is to duplicate any technomancer spell of 7th level or lower, or a mystic spell fo 6th level or lower.
+The basic use of this spell is to duplicate any technomancer spell of 7th level or lower, or a mystic spell of 6th level or lower.
 You don't need to meet any requirements in that spell, including costly components.
 The spell simply takes effect.

+For any effects that depend on spell slot level, the replicated spell counts as cast with a 9th level slot.

 Alternatively, you can create one of the following effects of your choice:
 * You create one object of up to 250,000 CR in value that isn't a magic item.
 The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.